-Iridium-tipped spark plugs
+Platinum-tipped spark plugs (QR25DE models)

-It is not necessary to replace iridium-tipped (A) spark plugs as frequently as conventional type spark plugs because they last much longer.
+It is not necessary to replace platinum-tipped (A) spark plugs as frequently as conventional type spark plugs because they last much longer.
 Follow the maintenance log shown in the "NISSAN Service and Maintenance Guide".
-Do not service iridium-tipped spark plugs by cleaning or regapping.
+Do not service platinum-tipped spark plugs by cleaning or regapping.